Medically reviewed on March 25, 2018

 Concerns related to adverse effects:

 • Cardiac effects: Hypertension, including grade 3 and 4 toxicity, occurred in patients treated with lenvatinib in clinical trials; the median time to onset of new or worsening hypertension was 16 to 35 days.
+Serious complications (including aortic dissection) have been reported secondary to poorly controlled hypertension.
 Blood pressure should be controlled prior to initiating therapy; monitor frequently throughout treatment.
 Other cardiac events, such as decreased left or right ventricular function, decreased ejection fraction (EF), cardiac failure, or pulmonary edema, were also reported, including grades 2, 3, and 4 events.
 In patients with thyroid cancer, decreased ejection fraction was the most commonly reported of these events; some patients experienced greater than 20% EF reduction.
 Monitor for signs/symptoms of cardiac decompensation.
 QT/QTc prolongation was also observed in lenvatinib-treated patients, including prolongation >500 msec and increases >60 msec from baseline.
 Monitor and correct electrolyte abnormalities in all patients; obtain electrocardiograms in patients with congenital long QT syndrome, heart failure, bradyarrhythmias, or in those on concomitant medications known to prolong the QT interval.
 Cardiac effects may require therapy interruption, dosage reduction, or discontinuation.

 • Endocrine effects: Lenvatinib impairs exogenous thyroid suppression.
 In patients with differentiated thyroid cancer and a normal thyroid stimulating hormone (TSH) level at baseline, TSH elevations were observed in over half of lenvatinib-treated patients.
 Grades 1 and 2 hypothyroidism occurred in renal cell cancer patients receiving lenvatinib and everolimus; TSH elevations occurred in over half of in patients with a normal or low TSH at baseline.
 Monitor TSH levels at baseline and at least monthly; adjust thyroid hormone therapy or manage hypothyroidism as clinically necessary.